 Traceless uses by-products from the agricultural industry to produce a holistically sustainable biomaterial that provides the beneficial properties of plastics while being fully bio-circular.
 Even though they are bio-based, they do not compete with food production.

 The pressing and molding techniques they use are similar to how the first cellophane was created, but this time with natural molecules.
 What’s particularly interesting about Traceless, is that the company distributes the material in granulate form – instead of making it into an end product like a cup or a wrapper.
 This way, plastic, and packaging companies can process the material themselves into whatever products are needed; from rigid coatings to flexible films, using standard converting technologies.

-Companies like Outlander Materials, Traceless and Notpla are just the start of the material revolution.
+Companies like Outlander Materials and Traceless are just the start of the material revolution.
 They are all inspiring examples of plastic alternatives that are gaining momentum and driving change toward a healthy planet.

 So what’s really needed for the material transition to accelerate?
 Goff has some things to say about this.